 You can’t use these passes to get tickets to galas or the big solo shows (except for special one-time offers), but they’re good for a lot of shows that have big-name comics.
 You can see a full list of the OFF-JFL shows here.
 Some worth noting:

-- The Alternative Show, midnights at Katacombes, July 26-30.
+- The Alternative Show, midnights.
 The name might put you off, but this is actually pretty mainstream.
 Hosted by Andy Kindler, this show features a lineup of comedians doing 10-minute sets.
 Because a lot of the travelling comedians want to get in as much on-stage time as possible during the festival, you’ll often see them doing a solo show, a gala appearance and a set here all in the same night.

-- Best of the Fest, 8pm and 10:30pm at Comedyworks, July 26-30.
+- Best of the Fest (Comedyworks) and Fest at the Nest (Comedy Nest).
 It shouldn’t surprise you that actual comedy clubs are also busy during the festival.
 Often, big-name comics will stop by the comedy clubs before one of their big shows and test out material on a smaller audience.
 Maybe some jokes will flop, but you might have more fun here than at a gala, and for a much lower price.

 If you do your banking with Desjardins, the company offers a 15% discount code on the Zoofest/OFF-JFL passes.
-Just put your access card number in here to get it.
 So instead of paying about $120 plus taxes, you’ll pay about $120 tax included.

 Predict the next big hit